 Hyland vineyard has been a part of the Willamette Valley since 1971.
 You can’t talk about the origins of Oregon winemaking without mentioning the gentle giant overlooking the Van Duzer corridor.
 Untouched, unmoved and self-rooted, Hyland’s gnarly 51-year old vines remain entrenched in red volcanic Jory soil.
 They’ve been there since the beginning, watching as new neighbors have moved in and planted their own vineyards.

 “We have always believed in making wines that reflect the ground in which they’re rooted.
-With it’s self-rooted, unique varietals this historic vineyard presents the ultimate expression of terroir.” -Laurent Montalieu
+With its self-rooted, unique varietals this historic vineyard offers the ultimate expression of terroir.” -Laurent Montalieu

 Owner and winemaker Laurent Montalieu practices a "land not hand" philosophy.
 For a vineyard to truly speak, it must be left wild and untamed.
 Laurent wants to bring you to a specific row amidst hundreds.
 He wants you to taste a block, the elevation, the growing season and the individual expression of every vine.
 Quiet and self-sufficient, the vines produce a textually mature, high-concentrated juice that come with decades of establishing oneself firmly into the land.